Easy Pineapple Teriyaki Chicken with Rice dripping with flavor and cooked all in the same skillet!

-Teriyaki Chicken + pineapple + rice = a match made in heaven.
+Teriyaki Chicken + pineapple + rice = Pineapple Teriyaki Chicken AKA a match made in heaven.
 The marinade doubles as the Glaze (no double work) for incredibly juicy chicken with flavor through and through – not just on the surface.
 The Teriyaki Glaze seeps into the rice for slightly tangy, sweet, teriyaki pineapple rice that perfectly compliments your chicken.
 It doesn’t get any better.

-But when I can create and devour amazing food with only ONE pot to wash, I am giddy, especially when that food is One Pot Teriyaki Chicken and Pineapple Rice!
 Teriyaki Chicken has to be one of the most beloved Asian foods of all time.
 Its savory, slightly sweet, and just so satisfying.
-And even more satisfying when its made all in one pot. my happy place.
+And even more satisfying when its made with pineapple all in one pot to create Pineapple Teriyaki Chicken, my happy place.

 In Seattle Washington, they love their teriyaki chicken.
 In 2010, there were over 83 restaurants with the word teriyaki in it.
 It became the signature cuisine, in lieu of traditional fast food options.

 I am sure they have lots of great variations of teriyaki in Seattle but because we can’t all fly to Seattle when we want teriyaki chicken, I am giddy to bring you THIS Pineapple Teriyaki Chicken Recipe bursting with flavor to perfectly compliment your palate, and your busy lifestyle, and your dislike of dishes, and above all, your love of teriyaki chicken, this teriyaki chicken.
 Happy Teriyaking!